Our Message of Eternal Salvation in Jesus Christ

 Our Motto: “Every Member A Minister”

 First Baptist is a family of brothers and sisters in Christ, walking together on the road of Christian discipleship.
 Guided and empowered by the Spirit, we strive to love the Lord our God with all our heart, soul, mind, and strength and to love our neighbors as ourselves.
-Flowing from our love for God and people, we are committed to making disciples all our nations and giving witness to the kingdom of God in our own community and around the world.
+Flowing from our love for God and people, we are committed to making disciples of all nations and giving witness to the kingdom of God in our own community and around the world.

 Our core values define the particular ways we seek to embody and fulfill our God-given mission.
 These values name the ways God has shaped us in the past.
 They describe the specific characteristics we believe the Lord has formed in us.
 These values guide us as we love God, love people, make disciples, and give witness to the kingdom in our particular context and with our specific gifts and resources.